Dane Neller: Career

 Following graduation from Yale Law School, Neller began his career at Morgan Stanley as an investment banker (1984–1987).
 After Morgan Stanley, Neller held various investment banking and private equity positions before joining Dean & Deluca in 1995 as an owner and CEO, a position he held until 2005.
 He and his partner, board chairman Leslie Rudd, expanded the New York-based gourmet food store chain into a national and global franchise.

 Neller sold his interest in Dean & Deluca in 2005 when he and Random House editorial director Jason Epstein founded On Demand Books.
 The patented Espresso Book Machine® (EBM) print-at-retail technology was developed and commercialized by On Demand Books, now owned by Shakespeare & Co.
 The machine can print perfect bound books in a few minutes at the point of sale.
 In 2015 Neller and partners purchased the last remaining U. S. Shakespeare & Co. store, a former chain.
 Under Neller's ownership the iconic store has been recreated as a new iteration that now includes a literary café and incorporates the EBM at the point of sale.
 The company aims to become a national chain.
 At this point, there are three Shakespeare bookstores, two in Manhattan and one in Rittenhouse Square in Philadelphia.
 With access to millions of titles, the machine can print paperbacks in minutes while a customer waits.
 It is also a vehicle for self-publishing.

 Awards

 Neller and partner Jason Epstein won the 2011 Creative Disruptor Award for the Espresso Book Machine technology.

-Philanthropy
+Public service

-Neller serves on the board of trustees for New York City's Hunter College.
+Neller is on the board of trustees for New York City's Hunter College.